rubocode/profile/index.md

 I am a Strategy Consultant residing in Sri Lanka.
 I graduated from Stevens Institute of Technology in Hoboken, New Jersey, USA as a Computer Engineer with a minor in Philosophy in 1996.
-I have more than a quarter of a century of experience in software development, starting at Salomon Brothers in New Jersey and New York working with Trading Systems in C++.

 My general interests revolve around Philosophy, Psychology, Strategy and Systems.
 I am an INTP.